adefelic/freedom-trail/README.md

 # freedom trail game

-an oregon-trail-alike
+something between a click-venture and oregon trail

-some button code from:
+maybe one day a choose-your-adventure wordpress plugin?

-https://github.com/mozilla/mortar-game-stub.git
+some as-of-yet unused button code from: https://github.com/mozilla/mortar-game-stub.git